lakshikalnp/event-management-system/README.md

 ## Objective

-Design and implement a production-ready RESTful API for an Event Management Platform.
+Design and implement a production-ready RESFull API for an Event Management Platform.
 The system allows users to manage events and attendance with secure access, robust filtering capabilities, and performance optimization.
 It emphasizes scalability, clean architecture, and best practices.

 ## Core Requirements